faizilham/msc-thesis/tail/ap2_full_description.typ

   )
 $

-If the analyzed function $Fcal$ is an lambda function, the analysis:
+If the analyzed function $Fcal$ is a lambda function, the analysis:

 1. Infers the effect annotations